When your garden is winding down for its winter rest there are still chores to do and ways to make the bleaker seasons more attractive.

 Mum and dad are now enjoying their retirement, with plenty of time to keep the garden in shape, but mum has started to struggle with spondylosis (arthritis of the neck).
 We’ve started to look at their garden with a view to making things easier – shrub borders instead of intensive bedding displays for example.

 I’m helping my daughter’s pre-school nursery set up a vegetable patch and greenhouse this year.

 There’s nothing quite like it … Fresh fruit and vegetables picked straight from the garden have a flavour second to none!
 Growing your own, from your own home allows you to pick from the plot to the plate in a matter of minutes.

-It’s a fact – spending an hour in the garden will help you burn up to 100 more calories than working out in the gym for the same amount of time.
+Did you know that on average an hour working in the garden will burn 100 more calories than working out in the gym?